bachelor-2014/report/v2/software.md

   that some of the components in the core application uses to provide features such as droplet detection and image scanning.
 <!-- NodeJS Server -->
-- The NodeJS part of the application wraps the core application providing it through a web socket and REST http interface.
+- The NodeJS part of the application wraps the core application providing access to it through a web socket and REST http interface.
 This makes EvoBot into a web service that can be access through any application language that supports either web sockets or http.
 <!-- Client -->
 - The client consist of a JavaScript based web client, that communicates with